Got dropped off on our mansion step

 An alternative version of this trope is an illegitimate child being reared as their parent's servant.
 This allows the child to stay near to their parent without the scandal associated with people knowing that you have such a child.

-- A variant pops up in Code Geass.
-Kallen is half-Japanese and half-Britannian.
+- Code Geass: Kallen is half-Japanese and half-Britannian.
 Her Japanese biological mother works as a maidservant for her Britannian father and step-mother; Kallen always thought that her mother was weak for remaining devoted to the man who treated her so poorly, but eventually Kallen realizes that the real reason her mother continued to work in that house was to remain close to her daughter.

 - The opening episode of Michiko & Hatchin packs a lot of nastiness in a few minutes.
 Hatchin is kept by her corrupt padre/foster father only for the child support check, while the preacher's children drag Hatchin by the neck with a rope and threaten her with a steaming hot flatiron.